keenanjohnson/keenanjohnson/README.md

 ### Current Projects
 - I'm building [Ribbit Network:](https://github.com/Ribbit-Network) The world's largest crowdsourced network of open-source, Greenhouse Gas Detection Sensors for climate.
-- I also do consulting for a variety of startups building hard-tech to solve big problems.
-Reach out if you are interested in hiring me!
+- I coach startup founders and consult with companies of all sizes on technical and organizational strategy paired with execution.
+[Reach out if you are interested in hiring me!](https://www.notion.so/keenanjohnson/Keenan-Johnson-Consulting-cb1d1dffa382416ab4ea15bf42f0b1f0)

 ### Past Work Highlights:
 - Led an electric aircraft engineering team that delivered the world’s longest flying, fully electric UAV to prove it was possible to create useful zero-emissions aircraft